uski12/vivaldi-customisation/README.md

 UI customisation mods for Vivaldi, the web browser.
 Get Vivaldi [_here_](https://vivaldi.com/)

-This modification alters the highly customisable UI offered by Vivaldi, to be more "aesthetic" as per my liking
+This modification alters the highly customisable UI offered by Vivaldi, to be more "aesthetic" as per my liking Currently, it is focused on altering the tab area, although I will eventually alter the side panel too

 I will most likely upload individual files that modify individual components of Vivaldi's UI, instead of a single large file with all customisations.